yandouziyassine/Assignment2-SEG2105-RETRIEVED-FINAL/README.md

    - click Java Build Path
    - click on projects
    - check in Classpath if OCSF is present
+   - if OCSF is not present, repeat setup instruction

 #Execution instruction
 1. Click on 'run' on the top navigation bar